Pecan Grow Guide: Go nuts!

 Bare-root pecan trees have long taproots and require a deep planting hole.
 In most situations, the hole should be at least three feet deep and 12 to 24 inches wide so that all side roots can be properly positioned as the hole is refilled.
 It is best to plant them as soon as possible.

 Good luck with your new pecan trees!
-And remember, the County Extension Agent is your friend!
+And remember, the County Cooperative Extension office is your friend!